-Reading about Rachel Roberts, a fellow Welsh actor, who would jack her dog off was pretty weird, but not in the book, it only referenced something weird she would do to dogs.
+Reading about Rachel Roberts, a fellow Welsh actor, who would jack her dog off was pretty weird, but not in the book, it only referenced something weird she would do to dogs, and then you go read about it on Wikipedia.
+The people who are against Wikipedia have a negative thing in their entry and want it erased.

 Roger Lewis is Welsh, and explores the Welshness of Roberts and Burton.
 He plays off people, Roberts and Burton, and perhaps that's why he compares Prospero to Lear.